 Reviewing these updates ensures you won’t miss any new features that would let you further increase the security of your data in the cloud.

 What visibility and control is available?

-It is important that the organization continues to have full visibility into how its data is being stored, processed, accessed and transmitted in the cloud.
+It is important that your organization continues to have full visibility into how its data is being stored, processed, accessed, and transmitted in the cloud.